zatyramli/ONT-Processing/README.md

 Alignment: Aligns assembled reads to generate a PAF file for further analysis.

+Depth Coverage Analysis: Analyzes the depth of coverage across the assembled genome to assess the completeness and consistency of the assembly.

 ## Installation

 To set up the ONTPro pipeline, you need to have [Miniconda](https://docs.anaconda.com/miniconda/miniconda-install/) installed.
 The following steps will guide you through the installation process: